choufeng/git-sage/docs/errors.md

    ```
 3. Try your Git Sage command again

-Note: Replace `<model-name>` with the specific model you're trying to use (e.g., llama2, codellama, etc.).
+Note: Replace `<model-name>` with the specific model you're trying to use (e.g., llama3.2, qwen2.5-coder, etc.).

 ### Failed to Process Diff Due to Connection Error